parane/FrontendTraining-Angular/README.md

-# Angular Concept
+# Angular Concept - ngFor and ngIf
 ## prerequisite
 >Intial setup in master branch

-## Working with arrays and ngfor
+## Working with ngfor

 Adding collection of object. using ngFor, loop through and display it.